finna-pomodoro-project/finna-pomodoro-backend/README.md

 # Features

-- Complete separation of the login (backend) from the user interfaces.
+- Complete separation of the logic (backend) from the user interfaces.
 - Backend written in C++11 using robust timing abstractions.
 - Real-time pomodoro with robust numerical methods.
 - A DBus-based protocol designed to minimize possible bugs in clients.